 Freelancers are always in search of a lead, attempting to attract attention from a potential client, trying to stand out from the crowd.
-There are many ways in which you can do this – hard sales, presenting an impressive portfolio of work, presenting the perfect pitch but have you ever thought about telling a story?
+There are many ways in which you can do this – hard sales, presenting an impressive portfolio of work, presenting the perfect pitch but have you ever thought about storytelling?
 More specifically, your story?

-We all have a story that has lead us where we are today, whether it be personal or professional, we are here today because of what we’ve seen and done in our past.
+We all have a story that has led us where we are today.
+Whether it be personal or professional, we are here today because of what we’ve seen and done in our past.
 Our narratives are unique to us, it helps define our identity and in turn how others perceive us.

 Stand out from the crowd

 We are all selling something – whether it’s a product, a concept or a service.
 You have all the tools, the experience and the talent but if 100 freelancers are pitching for the same project.
 How are you going to persuade a potential client to hire you over the competition?

 Nobody remembers facts and figures.
 In fact, people are 22 times more likely to remember a story than a fact or figure.
 We are all wired for stories – as children, it’s the main way we learn and share information and this continues throughout our adult lives.